Yawanawa Rapé – Força Feminina

-Feminine Force, is a Rapé prepared by one of the daughters of the chief of the Yawanawá.
-Before this new time of reconnecting to their tribal roots, medicine and the medicine work was exclusively for males.
-Chief Biraci his wife, Putani Yawanawa is the first woman to open up their spirituality to women.
-She and her sister for the first time undertook the one-year initiation diet.
-Their daughter carries on the work of her parents, receiving and singing her medicine songs and making this beautiful Rapé.
+Força Feminina or Feminine Force is a Rapé prepared by one of the daughters of the chief of the Yawanawa.
+Before this new time of reconnecting to their cultural roots and medicine, their medicine work was exclusively for males.
+Chief Biraci’s wife Putani Yawanawa is the first woman together with her sisters to engage in condoned spiritual work.
+She and her sisters for the first time undertook their one-year initiation diet.
+Their daughter Nawashahu carries on the work of her parents, receiving and singing her medicine songs and making this beautiful Rapé.

-The recipe is the basic Yawanawá, a good strong Rapé blended with Tsunu ashes.
+The recipe is the basic Yawanawá, a good strong tobacco blended with Tsunu ashes.
 Força Feminina is powerful snuff, one of our favorites!

 The Yawanawá (yawa/white-lipped peccary; nawa/people) are a group belonging to the Pano linguistic family who today occupy the Gregório River Indigenous Land.